artefactual-labs/archivematica-docker/README.md

 What's new in 1.18.x ?
 ----------------------

 - [Archivematica 1.18.x changelog](https://wiki.archivematica.org/Archivematica_1.18.0_and_Storage_Service_0.24.0_release_notes_)

 Regarding this repository, there are a few changes too:

 - We can configure default values using a .env file, check .env-test for an example.
 - The docker volumes used for archivematica_pipeline_data and archivematica_storage_service_staging volumes are now configured as local folders, and made avalable to the containers through bind mounts.
 This allows to put them in a different filesystem with more space without having to reconfigure docker volumes.
-- The name of the elasticsearch data volume has been changed to match Elasticseach version.
-Check [UPGRADE.md](UPGRADE.md)
+- Elasticsearch has been moved to extras/ due to it's high memory needs.
 - Archivematica [audit log](https://github.com/artefactual-labs/auditmatica/blob/main/README.md#usernames) is now enabled by default
 - Archivematica's backlog and appraisal tabs have been disabled, to better mimic the OAIS model in Archivematica